NaldoGomes0897/xtalk/README.md

 > [!NOTE]
 > See `example/sample_app/configurable_server.py`, `frontend/src` and `examples/sample_app/templates` for details.

-XTalk has most models and execution on server side, and the client is responsible for interacting with microphone, transmitting audio and Websocket messages, and handle lightweight operations like Voice-Actitvty-Detection.
+X-Talk has most models and execution on server side, and the client is responsible for interacting with microphone, transmitting audio and Websocket messages, and handle lightweight operations like Voice-Actitvty-Detection.

 For client side, you can start with snippet in `examples/sample_app/templates/index.html` and track where `convo` is used to see how to use frontend API:
 ```html